💬

 10.4.
 Fire

-Fire pits are permitted on the Domaine site three (3) feet from any flammable object, away from trailers, trees and fences.
+Fire pits are permitted on the Domaine site, three (3) feet away from any flammable object, away from trailers, trees and fences.
 It is necessary to use the fire pit available on the site and it is suggested to use a fire screen.

 Caution is required.
-The Customer may not leave a fire unattended.
+The Customer must not leave a fire unattended.
 The Customer must ensure that sparks do not affect other people's equipment.

 10.5.
 Pyrotechnic objects